Recovery from training

 • endocrine and immune systems

-During recover, muscles should increase the proteins in their overall structure to improve strength, replenish and increase energy stores and increase the quantities of enzymes to improve the lactate threshold.
+During recovery, muscles should increase the proteins in their overall structure to improve strength, replenish and increase energy stores, and increase enzymes' quantities to improve the lactate threshold.

 Speeding up recovery

-Muscle cells are most receptive to carbohydrate during the first two hours following a training session.
-To accelerate recovery, consume 300-400 calories of carbohydrate shortly after the training session and another 300-400 Calories of carbohydrate within two hours.
-This intake of carbohydrates as well as replenishing the fuel stores also has a positive effect on protein restoration in muscles.
+Muscle cells are most receptive to carbohydrates during the first two hours following a training session.
+To accelerate recovery, consume 300-400 calories of carbohydrates shortly after the training session and another 300-400 Calories of carbohydrates within two hours.
+This intake of carbohydrates and replenishing the fuel stores also have a positive effect on protein restoration in muscles.

 Optimal Recovery Ratio (OR2)

-The ratio of ingested carbohydrate to protein is critical in optimising glycogen restoration in the muscles after a work out.
+The ratio of ingested carbohydrates to protein is critical in optimising muscle glycogen restoration after a workoutt.
 The Pacific Health Laboratories, Inc recommends four grams of carbohydrate per gram of protein.
-A strategy suggested by Jim Bledsoe in Peak Performance (Issue 123) is as follows - two thirds of a gram of carbohydrate per pound body weight and about 15 grams of high quality protein.
+A strategy suggested by Jim Bledsoe (1999)[1] following a 45-minute workout is as follows: two-thirds of a gram of carbohydrate per pound bodyweight and about 15 grams of high-quality protein, repeated within 2 hours.

 Key Points